 Your child’s attendance is good and they are likely to achieve their learning targets.
 This will give them the skills they need for the next phase of their education.

 |Expected||Your child’s attendance is as expected at 97% and has reached the school’s target which is set to ensure that learning is supported.|

 |Needs to Improve||

 Your child’s attendance is in need of improvement.
 It is below the school target of 97%.
 Your child is missing learning and in danger of falling behind.

 |Poor and Causing Serious Concern||

 Your child’s attendance is 91%-92%

 Your child’s attendance is poor and causing concern.
 They are in danger of becoming persistently absent and are missing a significant amount of learning.
-You may receive a letters to advised of a period of monitoring.
-And asking for your support in this matter.
+You may receive a letters to advise of a period of monitoring and asking for your support in this matter.
 Your child is missing so much time from school that it will be difficult for them to keep in touch with lessons and learning.